-Over time, the buyer has the option to increase their ownership stake in the property by purchasing further shares through a process known as 'Staircasing'.
+Over time, you have the option to increase your ownership stake in the property by purchasing further shares through a process known as 'Staircasing'.
 Most shared owners have the option to purchase 100% meaning you could own the property outright, and not have to pay rent.
 Some leases restrict staircasing to 80% if the property is located in a Designated Protected Area (DPA).
-However, this is rare, and should this be the case, this will be made clear to the purchaser before the sale is agreed.
-The reason some leases restrict staircasing in DPA's is to ensure the property remains shared ownership and therefore affordable, in perpetuity.
+This will be made clear to the you before the sale is agreed.
+The reason some leases restrict staircasing in DPAs is to ensure the property remains shared ownership and therefore affordable, in perpetuity.

 Shared Ownership properties are leasehold.
 This means that whilst you own a share of the property, you do not own any of the land on which it was built.
 Owning a leasehold property is also set for a defined period.
-Most shared ownership leases were granted for an initial term of 99 or 125 years.
-To find out more about lease terms and how to extend your lease, please see sections 5 (your lease) and 6 (lease term).
+Most shared ownership leases were granted for an initial term of 99 to 199 years.
+More recent Leases grant terms up to 990 years.
+To find out more about lease terms and how to extend your lease, please see sections 5 (your lease) and 6 []